Your cart is currently empty!

 Mentorship Timeline

-Stage Mentor Involvement Project Ideation (Weeks 1–2) Brainstorming support, refinement of ideas, goal setting Research & Proposal Writing (Weeks 3–4) Assistance with methodology, data sourcing, and structuring the proposal Prototype Development (Weeks 5–7) Technical troubleshooting, material sourcing, safety, and testing tips Finalization & Submission (Week 8) Review of the final proposal and prototype package, pitch prep Benefits of Mentorship for Participants
+Stage Mentor Involvement Project Ideation (Weeks 1–2) Brainstorming support, refinement of ideas, goal setting Research & Proposal Writing (Weeks 3–4) Assistance with methodology, data sourcing, and structuring the proposal Prototype Development (Weeks 5–7) Technical troubleshooting, material sourcing, safety, and testing tips Finalization & Submission (Week 8) Review of the final proposal and prototype package, pitch prep

 - Access to Experts: Gain insights from professionals you might not otherwise connect with.